Below are 7 areas which people often forget to protect from the sun and can cause serious sunburn and skin damage...

-4. Back of neck: Apply and re-apply.
-Getting a sunburn in that area can be prevented by wearing a collared shirt, applying sunscreen and a wide brim hat with a downward sloping brim.
+4. Back of neck: Getting a sunburn in that area can be prevented by wearing a collared shirt, applying sunscreen and a wide brim hat or a hat with a flap at the back.

-Wide brim sun hats provide good coverage and protection against the sun's UV rays.
+Wide brim sun hats and legionnaire style sun hats provide good coverage and protection against the sun's UV rays.
 They will keep your face, ears, hair part and hair line protected.
-Favour a wide brim sun hat to a cap or visor as it will provide you with more sun protection.
-Choose a UPF50+ rating which will not let sun light through and block 98% of UV rays.
+Favour a wide brim sun hat to a cap as it will provide you with more sun protection.

-5. On top of the feet: Been burnt there?
-We'll you'll know that it's flip flops for a few days.
-If you're swimming or walking in the water along the beach, remember to reapply sunscreen when out of the water.
+5. On top of the feet: If you're swimming or walking in the water along the beach, remember to reapply sunscreen when out of the water.

 6. Under straps: Straps, clothing and swimsuits move throughout the day.
 Take special care and apply sunscreen not only to the areas around your clothing and swimsuits, but directly underneath them too.
 Favour clothing that covers large areas of the skin to minimise this problem.

-7. Back of the arms, legs and under arms: Wear sun protective clothing that covers those areas otherwise, remember to apply and re-apply sunscreen regularly.
+7. Back of the arms, legs and under arms: Wear sun protective clothing that block UVA and UVB rays and covers those areas otherwise, remember to apply and reapply sunscreen regularly.

-An easy, comfortable and reliable way to stay sun safe is to wear SOLBARI UPF50+ sun protective clothing, swimwear and sun hats.
-Our stylish products keep you protected so you can enjoy your day in the sun in confidence!
+An easy, comfortable and reliable way to stay sun safe is to wear Solbari.
+Our stylish UPF50+ products keep you protected so you can enjoy your day in the sun in confidence all day long!